Top 10 Rules to Live By As a Family

 Every household comes with their own set of rules.
 Most parents come up with rules that are necessary for their family to stay in balance and function effectively catering to everyone’s needs.
 However, these rules are sometimes not clearly defined.
-In most homes, parents set rules for children and exempt themselves from the disciplinary way of life.
+In most homes, parents set Rules to Live for children and exempt themselves from the disciplinary way of life.
 Making rules for the family is like setting your family game plan strong and working together as a team.
 To help you understand the importance of setting rules and working with them, we have come up with ten amazing rules for every family to live by:

 1. Give Respect and Get Respect